ZakBZD100/POPPStars-Attendance-App/README.md

 ---

+⚠️ The report is written in French, as required by the French academic system.”

+---

 ## Key Features
 - **Attendance Management**: Take, track, and export student attendance easily.
 - **Course & Session Management**: Create, edit, and view courses and sessions.